AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-05-31-OptionTrading.md

 # Notes on Option Trading (Draft)

 ## Abstract
 Materials concerning option trading are provided with brief notes.
 The sources emphasize the financial engineering / computational finance approach.
 Foundations, model building, asset classes, computational implementation and practice are considered in that order.
-The interdisciplinary perspective of computational finance / financial engineering is assumed at the level of graduate students and researchers / practitioners in applied mathematics / theoretical physics.
+The interdisciplinary perspective of computational finance / financial engineering is assumed at the level of graduate students and researchers / practitioners from applied mathematics / theoretical physics.

-### 1 **Quantitative finance (theory to practice)**
+### 1 **Quantitative finance (foundations)**